alancleary/alancleary.github.io/index.md

 Generally, I am interested in algorithms for hard, practical problems, though my main focus is on Computational Biology.
 Recently I have been working on methods for visually exploring and mining data from genomic databases and developing algorithms for pan/population genomcics, with an eye towards parallelism and high performance computing.

+##### 2023

+Cleary, Alan and Jordan Dood.
+"Constructing the CDAWG CFG using LCP-Intervals." _Data Compression Conference_.
+DCC, 2023.

 ##### 2022

 Durant, Eloi, Mathieu Rouard, Eric W. Ganko, Cedric Muller, Alan M. Cleary, Andrew D. Farmer, Matthieu Conte, and Francois Sabot.
 "Ten simple rules for developing visualization tools in genomics." _PLOS Computational Biology_.
 Public Library of Science, 2022.